-Nominations will be given to the Australian Heritage Council (the Council) for consideration.
+Nominations will be given to the Australian Heritage Council for consideration.

-The Minister must consider the assessment report and comments and decide whether to list or not to list the place.
-The nominator is advised of the decision and, if listed, the owners and occupiers of the place and Indigenous people with rights or interest in the place are advised.
+The minister must consider the assessment report and comments when deciding whether to list the place.
+The nominator is advised of the decision and, if listed, the owners and occupiers of the place and First Nations people with rights or interest in the place are advised.